 Another surprising Celiac fact is that it can affect people of all ages.

-Age and stage of life can play a role in how long it takes to get a correct diagnosis.
+Age and stage of life can play big a role in how long it takes to get an accurate diagnosis.

-How old you are or where you are in life can also make it easier or harder for you to adjust to living gluten-free.
+What is your age or where you are in life can also make it easy or harder for you to cope with living gluten-free.

-Symptoms of celiac disease can appear at any age, including gas, constipation, diarrhea, fatigue, liver, elevated enzymes or growth problems, etc.
+Symptoms of celiac disease can be appeared at any age, including diarrhea, gas, fatigue, liver, elevated enzymes or growth problems, etc.

-When it comes to diagnosing celiac disease in babies, the symptoms are often first observed by a parent or guardian.
+When it comes to diagnosing celiac disease in infants, the symptoms are often first noticed by a parent or guardian.